 You released your LP on Charisma Record.
-For what kind of a deal did you signed?
+For what kind of a deal did you sign?

-How did promotion looked like?
-I read in another interview, that you made commercial for Pepsi or something like that?
+What did promotion look like?
+I read in another interview, that you made a commercial for Pepsi or something like that?

 You played with a lot of bands.
 Is there a certain story that you would like to share with us?